‘England need a proper manager’ – Mido suggests Mourinho as Southgate replacement | Goal.com

 It was the tactician’s 10th defeat in his 48 matches in charge – equalling the amount of losses suffered by Sven-Goran Eriksson, who lost 10 of his 67 games in the hot seat.

-For the Egyptian who played under Southgate for three years at Middlesbrough, the former defender lacks the personality to handle the team that boasts of “some top talents”.
+Mido, who played under Southgate for three years at Middlesbrough, believes the former defender lacks the personality to handle a team that boasts so much talent.

 “England need a proper manager.
 They are wasting their time with Southgate,” Mido wrote in a series of posts on Twitter.